chromeos/chromeos.dev/site/en/games/optimizing-games-profiling.md

 ### Unity engine

-On top of their general [Android docs](https://docs.unity3d.com/Manual/android.html), Unity provides [Chrome OS-specific docs](https://docs.unity3d.com/Manual/android-ChromeOS-introducing.html) to help you create a performant Chrome OS application using their engine.
-Check out their Chrome OS docs on [getting started](https://docs.unity3d.com/Manual/android-ChromeOS-getting-started.html), [input](https://docs.unity3d.com/Manual/android-ChromeOS-support-user-input.html), [debugging](https://docs.unity3d.com/Manual/android-ChromeOS-debugging.html), and [building](https://docs.unity3d.com/Manual/android-ChromeOS-building-your-application.html) which includes how to create x86 builds.
-For their content on performance, see [understanding optimization](https://docs.unity3d.com/Manual/BestPracticeUnderstandingPerformanceInUnity.html) and their course on [performance and optimization](https://learn.unity.com/course/performance-and-optimisation).
+Unity provides [ChromeOS-specific docs](https://docs.unity3d.com/Manual/android-ChromeOS-introducing.html) to help you create a performant ChromeOS application using their engine.
+For platform-agnostic content on fine-tuning Unity applications, see [understanding optimization](https://docs.unity3d.com/Manual/BestPracticeUnderstandingPerformanceInUnity.html) and their course on [performance and optimization](https://learn.unity.com/course/performance-and-optimisation).
+For more tips on developing and adapting games for ChromeOS, check out their ChromeOS docs on [getting started](https://docs.unity3d.com/Manual/android-ChromeOS-getting-started.html), [input](https://docs.unity3d.com/Manual/android-ChromeOS-support-user-input.html), [debugging](https://docs.unity3d.com/Manual/android-ChromeOS-debugging.html), and [building](https://docs.unity3d.com/Manual/android-ChromeOS-building-your-application.html) which includes how to create x86 builds.

 Consider reading ARM's guide on [profiling and optimizing Unity games](https://developer.arm.com/docs/100140/0402/performance-analysis/profiling-a-unity-game-example) and their associated best practices.
 This will lead you through the process of profiling an example game in Unity with the Streamline tool, a facet of the [ARM Mobile Studio](#arm-mobile-studio).